onigiri63/pyllm/README.md

 ### A Python tkinter interface for ollama LLM queries.
-* Features include real time memory and cpu plotting, a code-only button, and a paste button.
+* Features include real time memory and cpu plotting, a code-only button, a context length counter, and a paste button.
-* requires docker desktop, Windows
+* Requires docker desktop, Windows

 NO models are committed here!
 You can obtain them from https://ollama.com/search